BIGJRA/BIGJRA.github.io/reborn.md

     - Double Team
     - Wing Attack
     - Swords Dance
 - Roserade, Lv.
-54, @Leftovers, Ability: Poison Point, Timid Nature, IVs: 31, EVs: 4/0/0/252/252/0
+54, @Leftovers, Ability: Poison Point, Timid Nature, IVs: 31, EVs: 4/0/0/252/0/252
     - Sleep Powder
     - Giga Drain
     - Extrasensory
     - Hidden Power
 - Decidueye, Lv.
-54, @Elemental Seed, Ability: Long Reach, Adamant Nature, IVs: 31, EVs: 252/252/0/4/0/0
+54, @Elemental Seed, Ability: Long Reach, Adamant Nature, IVs: 31, EVs: 252/252/0/0/0/4
     - Swords Dance
     - Leaf Blade
     - Spirit Shackle
     - Shadow Sneak

-Oh boy, if Fern was ever a tough fight wait until he has the power of a beneficial field behind him.
+Oh boy, if Fern was ever a tough fight, wait until he has the power of a beneficial field behind him.
 His Roserade and Decidueye are as always a tough combo: Roserade will put you to sleep, Decidueye will try to sweep, and both will sit back, passively heal, and enjoy the field boosts.
-His Rhydon is annoyingly tanky thanks to its Eviolite and has wide coverage but doesn't hit too hard, but his Haxorus and Krookodile (and Scyther, I guess) will try to sweep you with attack / speed boosts.
+His Rhydon is annoyingly tanky thanks to its Eviolite and has wide coverage but doesn't hit too hard.
+His Haxorus and Krookodile (and Scyther, I guess) will try to sweep you with attack / speed boosts.

 A good sweeper can find some success if they resist Haxorus or Rhydon's attacks, but you'll have to watch out for Shadow Sneak.
 You can also mutate the field to Burning if you want, obviously neutering his Grass types instead of helping them.
 I'd make the case that Noel is overall a harder fight than Fern in general so by making it here you should be able to succeed.